jasonheesanglee/theoretical_study/Research Paper Implementation/Long Short-term Memory/README.md

 There are two files in this directory. (which are all in progress for now)<br>

-1. LSTM.ipynb
+1. RNN and LSTM.ipynb
-   - This is a Jupyter Notebook that contains the implementation of *Long Short-term Memory* <br>
+   - This is a Jupyter Notebook that contains the implementation of *Recurrent Neural Networks* and *Long Short-term Memory* <br>
    - Implemented sub-chapter by sub-chapter
    - Final (Full) version will be at the bottom of the notebook.

-2. LSTM.pdf
+2. RNN and LSTM.pdf
    - This is a digital copy of the research paper with hand-written notes.

 <p align="center">